 Nordic Future Stars Coach

-Born and raised in Taos, NM, Sylvan grew up skiing and started racing at age 8.
-He moved to Summit County, Colorado to train full time through high school and a PG year and then skied for University of Colorado (Boulder, CO).
+Born and raised in Taos, New Mexico, Sylvan grew up skiing and started racing at age 8.
+He moved to Summit County, Colorado, to train full time through high school and a postgraduate year and then skied for University of Colorado (Boulder).

-Sylvan started his coaching career at Colorado University (Boulder, CO) as the Assistant Coach.
-That led to working at Steamboat Springs Winter Sports Club (Steamboat, CO) and Team Summit (Copper Mountain, CO) where he worked with U12's to FIS.
-Sylvan then moved to Stratton Mountain School (Stratton, VT) where he worked with the PG women and then the Men's FIS program.
-Wanting to get back to Colorado, he came to SSCV and was lead U16 coach for a year before spending three years as a private coach.
+Sylvan started his coaching career at CU-Boulder as the Assistant Coach.
+That led to working at Steamboat Springs Winter Sports Club and Team Summit where he worked with U12 to FIS athletes.
+Sylvan then moved to Stratton Mountain School in Vermont where he worked with the postgraduate women and then the Men's FIS program.
+Wanting to get back to Colorado, he came to SSCV and was lead U16 coach for a year before spending a few years as a private coach.

-Sylvan is very excited to work with the U12 crew this season and its great staff and an excellent group of athletes.
+Sylvan is very excited to work with the U10/U12 crew this season and its great staff and an excellent group of athletes.

 At Alpine Valley in Wisconsin, Dylan grew up skiing with his family, although he was quickly drawn to snowboarding.
 The first snowboard lesson he ever took was horrible!
 The instructor was checked out and gave little instruction - naturally, young Dylan also checked out of that season very quickly even though he loved the sport.
 This experience has built Dylan’s coaching to a high level.
 The memory of that first lesson sticks with him, inspiring him to always keep it fun, build relationships, and stay engaged with each athlete.